Political positions of Barack Obama: Economic policy

-Next came the federal budget debates.
 The Great Recession had caused federal government revenues to fall to their lowest level relative to the economy's size in 50 years.
 At the same time, safety net expenditures (including automatic stabilizers such as unemployment compensation and disability payments) and stimulus measures caused expenditures to rise considerably.
-This drove the budget deficit up, creating significant debt concerns.
+This drove the United States federal budget deficit higher, creating significant debt concerns.
 This caused several bruising debates with the Republican Congress.
 President Obama signed the American Taxpayer Relief Act of 2012, which included the expiration of the Bush tax cuts for high income earners and implemented a sequester (cap) on spending for the military and other discretionary categories of spending.
 Compared against a baseline where the Bush tax cuts were allowed to expire on schedule in 2010 for all income levels, this law significantly increased future deficits.
 Compared against the previously years, it reduced the deficit and limited future cost increases.
 Along with the recovering economy, the law even lowered the deficit back to the historical average relative to GDP by 2014.With the economy recovering and major budget legislation behind him, President Obama began shifting to another priority: income and wealth inequality.
 From 1950 to 1979, the Top 1% earned roughly a 10% share of the income.
 However, this had risen to 24% by 2007, due to a combination of globalization, automation, and policy changes that had weakened workers' bargaining position in relation to capital (owners).
 He referred to the widening income gap as the "defining challenge of our time" during 2013.
 His tax increases on higher-income taxpayers lowered the share of after-tax income received by the Top 1% from 17% in 2007 to 12% by 2015, while job creation remained robust.

 Wealth inequality had also risen similarly, with the share of wealth owned by the Top 1% rising from 24% in 1979 to 36% by 2007.
 While U.S. household net worth rose to nearly 30% from its pre-crisis peak from 2007 to 2016, much of this gain went to the wealthiest Americans, as it had before Obama became president.
 By 2015, the wealth share owned by the Top 1% reached 42%.

 President Obama also tried addressing inequality before taxes (i.e., market income), with infrastructure investment to create middle-class jobs and a federally-mandated increase in the minimum wage.
 However, the Republican Congress defeated these initiatives, but many states actually did increase their minimum wages, due in part to his support.